 In the "Recurring" tab, under the "All monthly budgets" section, you can view a list of all recurring occurrences.

-Triggering Next Occurrence
+Manually Triggering the Next Occurrence

 While recurring budgets are automatically generated based on the specified interval, you also have the option to manually trigger the creation of the next budget.